kubesphere/website/content/en/docs/application-store/built-in-apps/etcd-app.md

 # Prerequisites

 - You have enabled [KubeSphere Application Store](/docs/pluggable-components/app-store/)
 - You have completed the tutorial [Create Workspace, Project, Account and Role](/docs/quick-start/create-workspace-and-project/).
 The account needs to be a platform regular user and to be invited as the project operator with the `operator` role.
-In this tutorial, we'll work in the project `apps` of the workspace `apps`.
+In this tutorial, we'll work in the project `project-apps` of the workspace `ws-apps`.

 # Hands-on Lab

 ## Step 1: Browse Apps

 1.1.
-Sign in KubeSphere as a workspace regular account (`apps-regular` for this guide), then enter into project `apps`.
+Sign in KubeSphere as a workspace regular account (`ws-apps-regular` for this guide), then enter into project `project-apps`.

 1.2.
 Click **Application Workloads → Applications**, click **Deploy New Application**.